edgi-govdata-archiving/EEW-Website/content/home/intro.md

-## Join us for an upcoming public hours workshop!
+## Join us for upcoming public workshops!

 **August 20th –** Learn about national trends in environmental enforcement & compliance.
 Work on creative visualizations & share stories to contextualize findings.